pyscript/pyscript/docs/howtos/http-requests.md

 ```
 This function is a wrapper for `pyfetch`, which is a wrapper for the `fetch` API.
 It is a coroutine function,
 so it must be awaited.
 It also has type hints, which are not required, but are useful for IDEs and other tools.
-The basic idea is that the pyscript will import and call this function, then await the response.
+The basic idea is that the `PyScript` will import and call this function, then await the response.
 Therefore,
-the script containing this function must be importable by pyscript.
+the script containing this function must be importable by `PyScript`.

 For this example, we will name this file `request.py` and place it in the same directory as the file
 containing the html code below.

-## Pyscript HTML code
+## `PyScript` HTML code

 In this how-to, the HTML code is split into separate code blocks to enable context highlighting (coloring of the python
 code inside the html code block), but in reality it is all in the same file.
-The first part is a bare bones `pyscript`
+The first part is a bare bones `PyScript`
 html page, using the [community examples](https://github.com/pyscript/pyscript-collective/) set-up.
 The second part is
 the actual python code for HTTP requests, which is wrapped in `<py-script>` tags, while the third block has the
 concluding html code.